directus/directus/.changeset/lazy-dolphins-prove.md

 '@directus/app': patch
 ---

-Fixed flow return data not being shown in flow flows if value is falsey
+Fixed flow return data not being shown in flow logs if value is falsey